sttk/gulp-test-tools/README.md

 ### <u>gulpRunner([opts])</u>

-Creats a gulp runner which creates a command string and executes
+Creates a gulp runner which generates a command string and runs it.

 ##### Arguments:

 * **opts** [object] : options for a runner.
-This can be
+This object has following properties:

   - **verbose** [boolean] : if `true`, prints command, err, stdout, stderr